asyncapi/website/pages/docs/concepts/asyncapi-document/variable-url.md

 ### `serverVariables` section

 Define the `components.serverVariables` section in your AsyncAPI document.
-For each variable used in the server `host` or `pathname`, provide a default value and an optional description.
-This helps you avoid repeating variable defination.
+For each variable used in the server `host` or `pathname`, provide a default value and an optional description to avoid repeating the variable definitions.
 For example:

 ```yaml
 components: